Fintan O’Toole

 [ top ]

 How Darwin Helped Shape Irish Writing’, in The Irish Times (21 Feb.
 2009), Weekend Review, p.8: ‘[...]
 The loss of faith triggered by Darwin was, in the Irish context, as much political as religious.
 Protestantism was a political identity, almost inextricable from Unionism.
 What happens when that Protestantism is destroyed, and a whole package of ethnic allegiances is thereby undermined?
 A new identity has to be invented.
 In the course of doing so, the young writers invented a new Ireland.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Lessons in the Power of the Church’, in The Irish Times [New Feature] (6 June 2009), Weekend, p.3 - charges the Catholic Church with consciously sacrificing the welfare of the Irish child in defence of its own social and institutional power.
 The essay quotes from Donald Akenson, A Mirror to Kathleen’s Face (1975), which recounts that 1,346 religious vocations were reported among 5,428 school-leaving children between 1956 and 1960.
 Also quotes Fr.
 Denis Fahey who wrote in the Irish Ecclesiastical Review for 1923, remarking that the education system of other countries had been led astray by modern theories and that ‘we must return to the saner education ideal of the Middle Ages.’
 (For full text, see RICORSO Library, Criticism, Reviews, infra.)

 The Week that Anglophobia Went Away’, in The Irish Times (21 May 2011), Weekend Review, p.1.
 The gesture of equality that the queen made at the Garden of Remembrance may not change anything in reality, but it does clear away a whole heap of long-accumulated psychoses.
 It had obvious meaning for Irish culture.
 If the British monarch can behave with such genuine courtesy, the manic swings between cringing inferiority and hysterical self-assertion that have characterised Irish attitudes to England can surely stop. / But the true power of the gesture lies in the fact that it was not just a symbolic moment in Irish history.
 It was also a meaningful moment in post-imperial British history, a stage in Britain’s own process of coming to terms with the idea that Britain is an ordinary country with no claims to superiority.
 If the slow death of the British empire can be said to have begun in Dublin in 1916, it can now be said to have reached its conclusion in Dublin in 2011. / The end of empire that was so powerfully symbolised by the British monarch’s gesture of respect to those who rebelled against it should also be the end of the habit of defining Irishness as anti-Britishness.
 And that means an end to a peculiar Irish neurosis.
 Anglophobia in Ireland has gone hand in hand with a desperate need to ape the English.
 Think of Charles Haughey wrapping the green flag round himself while desperately trying to act the squire.
 Think of the self-made Irish businessmen who wet themselves at the prospect of getting anywhere near the royal box at Ascot.
 Think of the psychotic urge for some kind of revenge that made Irish property developers pay way over the odds for landmark buildings in London during the boom years.
 Think of the childish pleasure the Irish developers took in buying the artificial “island of England” off the coast of Dubai. [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Frankly, my dear, I don’t give a feck’ [on Margaret Mitchell], in The Irish Times (7 May 2011), Weekend Review [“Culture Shock” column], p.9: ‘[...]
 Mitchell’s great-granfather Philip Fitzgerald was the kind of Irishman that we like to forget.
 He was an Irish Catholic emigrant from Tipperary.
 He and his family left Ireland shortly after the 1798 Rising, and they can be seen as Catholic refugees from oppression.
 But he was also a rich member of the Southern slave-owning class, with a plantation of almost 1,000 hectares in Jonesboro, near Atlanta, and 35 slaves.
 Fitzgerald epitomised a strain of Irish Catholic history that is uncomfortably ambiguous: oppressed in one context, oppressor in another. [...]
 It is not accidental that the title of Gone with the Wind derives, via Ernest Dowson’s Cynara, from James Clarence Mangan: “Solomon!
 Where is thy throne?
 It is gone in the wind.”
 Mitchell was steeped in romantic 19th-century Irish literature.
 According to Mitchell’s biographer Darden Asbury Pyron, her mother, May Belle, “especially delighted in Irish balladeers like Thomas Moore.
 Considering herself thoroughly Irish, May Belle repeated how she shared ‘the story of Robert Emmet, of Tara, of the Bards’ with her schoolmates ...
 She could not control her enthusiasm over ‘my Father’s and my Grandfather’s country – the country of a Burke, a Curran, and of an Emmett’.” / Shortly after the publication of Gone with the Wind, Mitchell wrote to Michael McWhite of the Irish legation in Washington DC, thanking him for a copy of Mangan’s poems.
 She confessed to never having read them but went on to say something more significant: “I knew Dark Rosaleen, The Lament of Fitzgerald, The Ode to the Maguire, and others.
 The truth is I heard these poems orally and never had a copy of Mangan’s work in my hands.” / Mangan and Moore were more than literary influences for Mitchell: they were stitched into family lore.
 What they provided for her novel are the romance of defeat.
 Oppressed but defiant Ireland becomes the oppressed but defiant lost cause of the South.
 The dirty struggle for slavery is dignified with the nobility of Irish romanticism. / The political usefulness of Irishness for Mitchell is even more significant for the creation of Gone with the Wind than this literary heritage.
 Irishness is a way of distancing the novel’s image of the South from the guilt of slavery.
 The Irish are not oppressors: they are the oppressed.
 They are not feudal aristocrats but hard-working frontier folk.
 Tara has not been granted to an effete English grandee – it has been carved out of nothing: “Tara’s bloom was not the work of a planter aristocrat, but of the plodding tireless ‘small farmer’ who loved his land.”’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Joyce: Heroic, Comic’: review of James Joyce: A New Biography, by Gordon Bowker, in The New York Review of Books (25 Oct.
 2012): [...]